 Pilot 1.
-Compliance Assurance Services in Data Protection
+Compliance Assurance Services for Contracts

 Objectives and proposed solution

 openlaws currently provides a regulatory compliance solution.
 Part of this solution is a basic module for contract management.

 The objective of this business case is to enhance contract compliance through automation, thus reducing costs, corporate risks and personal risks.
 The prototype created in Lynx will actively extract information from these contracts and monitor and analyse these documents against the: